laiagomezmessia/health-digital-literacy-finalproject/README.md

-# Digital Divide, Health Inequalities: the Ripple Effect on Well-being Indicators
+# Digital Divide and Health Inequalities: the Ripple Effect on Well-being Indicators

 ***